-This section of the guide includes resources on specialized topics on human rights: women, minorities, migrants, childen, and the disabled, as well as resources on and the prevention of torture and genocide.
+This section lists selected resources and organizations that work on selected topics on human rights: women, migrants, civil rights, children, the disabled, and the prevention of torture and genocide.

 Amnesty International: Women's Rights.
 Portal for Women's Rights Issues from AI.